peng-lab/napari-basicpy/docs/index.md

-# Welcome to napari-pybasic
+# Welcome to napari-basicpy

-PyBaSiC illumination correction for napari
+BaSiCPy illumination correction for napari